lextoumbourou/notes/content/comp_investing_part_1.md

 </p>

 <p>
 Then Gene entered my life.
 Gene posted on the forum without an avatar.
-Gene used caps lock liberally; exclamation marks to end sentences.
+Gene used caps lock liberally, exclamation marks to end sentences.
 Gene reminded me toward the end of a rant, that there should be "no BUY orders in the first and last 20 days!".
 I remembered something about that in one of the videos and, honestly, I didn't understand why that was the case, but I cut 20 days off the start and end of the data sequence, punched the values into the exam and...passed!
 </p>

 <p>